-- Backup Application Specific Path to Tape: Supported on DXi systems with the VTL presentation type configured. - OST Direct to Tape: Supported on DXi systems with OST presentation type configured.
+- Backup Application Specific Path to Tape: Supported on DXi systems with the VTL presentation type configured.
+It is limited to specific software vendors. - OST Direct to Tape: Supported on DXi systems with OST presentation type configured.
 This option is specific to Veritas and the OpenStorage API.